MHE 6110: Foundations of Higher Education (3 Credit Hours)

 During this course, students will learn the economics of colleges and universities and how they are financed.
 Topics include revenue sources, endowment management, and the draws on the budget from within and outside academia, including the myriad of scholarships and financial aid, and other regulatory policies.
 Students will debate policy options and possible approaches to educational challenges.

-This one-hour, non-credit seminar is held once a month and examines current issues trends and best practice in higher education.
-Coordinated by the M.A. in Higher Education program, Elon students, faculty and professionals and/or invited higher education experts facilitate this cohort-and-discussion based seminar.
-The colloquia are held during the fall and spring semesters of both years of the MHE program.
+This non-credit seminar is held once a month and examines current issues, trends, and best practices in higher education.
+Coordinated by the M.A. in Higher Education program, invited experts facilitate monthly dialogues with MHE students and faculty.

 MHE 6820: Enrollment Management (1 Credit Hour)